 Want to discuss your wishes with an expert?
 Contact us right away

-Read more about our GNSS/INS systems
+Learn more about our RTK GNSS/INS solutions

 In travel and transport, autonomous vehicles are on the rise.
 From autonomous trucks and self-racing cars, mobile robots and automated 3D surveying applications to train tracking technologies, the range of possibilities in this field is as extensive as the list of tech requirements is long.
 Xsens' solutions - which we present in our range of MTi-products can be used in any of these areas.
 With Controller Area Network (CAN) interface support as well as internal and external GNSS receivers, our solutions provide full inertial navigation and motion technology for indoor, outdoor and subterranean applications.